 3.5 Suspension.
 Members who fail to maintain the requirements set forth in 3.2 and 3.3 shall be suspended upon written notification by the Bar Association Treasurer.

 3.6 Life Members.
 The WCBA Board of Directors shall have the discretion to award a life membership to any attorney who (1) has been practicing for at least 40 years or has attained the age of 68; (2) has been a dues paying member of the WCBA for at least the most recent 10 consecutive years; and (3) is no longer actively practicing law on more than a 50% basis.
 Life Members shall have all the rights and privileges of regular members, but shall be assessed no dues.
 Alternatively, the Board may consider an exception for a member who does not meet all of the above criteria.

 SECTION IV: DUES

 4.1 Requirement to Pay Dues.
 The annual dues shall be paid by members in amounts and at times as may be determined by the Board of Directors.
-Members must be notified by publication in the official publication of the Association, or by other written notice, of any proposed dues change thirty days prior to the Board meeting at which such action shall be taken.
+Members must be notified by publication in the official publication of the Association, via electronic communication, or by other written notice, of any proposed dues change thirty days prior to the Board meeting at which such action shall be taken.

 4.2 Due Date for Dues.
 Annual dues shall be due on July 1 of each year and payable within 30 days thereafter.